Skip to content

 guardkit graphiti add-context CLAUDE.md

-# Force project-overview parser
+# Force project_overview parser

-guardkit graphiti add-context overview.md --type project-overview
+guardkit graphiti add-context overview.md --type project_overview

 # Add README as project overview